fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

  4. Multiplier optimizations in the Barret reduction algorithm so that constants require less FPGA resources.

- 5. Adder and subtractor use BRAMs as ROMs to store coefficents that can be used to reduce modulo adder and subtractor latency.
+ 5. Adder and subtractor use BRAMs as ROMs to store coefficients that can be used to reduce modulo adder and subtractor latency.

- 6. Selecting a bucket size that allows for efficent usage of FPGA URAM, allowing non-uniform bucket sizes, and pblocking windows to seperate SLRs in the FPGA to avoid routing congestion.
+ 6. Selecting a bucket size that allows for efficient usage of FPGA URAM, allowing non-uniform bucket sizes, and pblocking windows to separate SLRs in the FPGA to avoid routing congestion.

  7. Scalars are converted into signed form and our twisted edwards adder is